 In 2013 OBVSG started providing the software Visual Library in a consortium environment.
 With this you can either opt for the basis module Retro Digitisation or build up an institutional publication server for theses and open access publications.

 In September 2015, after a two-year tendering and selection process, the acquisition of the next generation library management solution Alma became the basis for a successful future of the Austrian Library Network.
 In 2017 the first libraries switched to Alma.
 Since early 2018 the primary bibliographic core ís managed with Alma.
 By the end of 2021 all members of the consortium switched from Aleph to Alma, until then both systems were operated in parallel.

 The continuous demand for new services, of which this overview is listing only the most important, had an impact on manpower and office of the company.
-While in 2002 there were only 10 employees on the payroll of the company, OBVSG has grown to almost 40 by January 2021.
+While in 2002 there were only 10 employees on the payroll of the company, OBVSG has grown to over 40 by October 2022.
 Accordingly, office space became a scarce resource so that in 2004, OBVSG had to move from Garnisongasse to Brünnlbadgasse (still in the 9th district), where after some years a branch office had to be opened due to space limitations.
 Finally in 2013 OBVSG moved to its current office in Raimundgasse in the second district of Vienna.